Why Apple Silicon punches above its weight on local LLMs

 What about raw speed?

-Apple Silicon is not as fast as a 4090 on small models.
-A 4090 will do 100+ tokens per second on a 7B model; an M3 Max does 60–90.
-The 4090 has more memory bandwidth (1 TB/s vs ~400 GB/s on M3 Max) and more compute throughput.
+Apple Silicon is slower than a 4090 on small models, no point pretending otherwise.
+A 4090 will do 100+ tokens per second on a 7B model.
+An M3 Max does 60 to 90.
+The 4090 has more memory bandwidth (1 TB/s against roughly 400 GB/s on M3 Max) and more raw compute.

 What fits in each tier